RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/SHOULD id="cpp-package-dynamic" %} provide both dynamic and static linking options for your library.
 Each has its own merits and use cases.

 {% include requirement/MUST id="cpp-package-source" %} publish your package in source code format.
-Due to differences in platforms, this is the most common publishing mechanism for C libraries.
+Due to differences in platforms, this is the most common publishing mechanism for C++ libraries.

 {% include requirement/MUST id="cpp-package-vcpkg" %} publish your package to [vcpkg](https://github.com/Microsoft/vcpkg), a C++ library manager supporting Windows, Linux, and MacOS.